electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

                   API code knows which to make use of.
 The given wallet has either no accounts or more than one account (the current number indicated by "<count>").

+    - :Code: -8 ``RPC_INVALID_PARAMETER``
+      :Message: | ``Invalid parameter, unexpected utxo type: <number>``
+                | An unspent output was encountered that does not have a supported key type for
+                  the JSON-RPC API.
+This would be if the user is accessing an externally created account with this API.

     - :Code: -32602 ``RPC_INVALID_PARAMS``
       :Message: | ``Invalid parameters, see documentation for this call``
                 | Either too few or too many parameters were provided.